mystogan99/mqtt-plugin/README.md

 # mqtt-plugin
 A plugin for Grafana to send data over to flask server then to mqtt broker and vice-versa.
+The react plugin hits the flask server(http request with AXIOS) with state of the device and the server sends the data to mqtt broker.
+Using flask server is optional you can specify any end point to send the data.

 ## Setup
 - Run flask server to send all commands directly to flask.